s-at-ya-m/Killed-Missed-The-Guessing-Game/README.md

 # How to Play
-Choose your level: Easy (1), Medium (2), or Hard (3).
+Run this .py file in vs code or any other platform and enjoy 😍 Choose your level: Easy (1), Medium (2), or Hard (3).

 Enter the number of tries you want.